GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting_browser.md

 - No tasks are pulled: check `server`, `region_id`, `ak`, and `sk`, and confirm that `datakit_dialtesting_task_number{protocol="BROWSER"}` is greater than 0.
 - BROWSER tasks are available in the console but not executed on the node: confirm that `[inputs.dialtesting.browser].enabled = false` is not explicitly configured, and check whether the DataKit log contains `browser.enabled is false or unsupported`.
 - Results are not reported: check that task `post_url` is reachable, and that `datakit_dialtesting_dataway_send_failed_number`, `datakit_dialtesting_worker_cached_points_number`, and `datakit_dialtesting_worker_dropped_points_number` do not keep increasing.
-- Browser fails to start: check that `chrome_path`, `CHROME_EXECUTABLE_PATH`, or Chrome/Chromium from `PATH` is accessible to the DataKit process.
+- Browser fails to start: check that `engine_path`, `LIGHTPANDA_EXECUTABLE_PATH`, or `lightpanda` from `PATH` is accessible to the DataKit process.
-- Browser dependencies are missing: check NSS, GTK, GBM, fonts, and certificates.
-In Kubernetes, use the `datakit:<version>-dialtesting` image directly.
+- Browser dependencies are missing: in Kubernetes, use the `datakit:<version>` image directly; on hosts, confirm that Lightpanda is installed correctly.
-- Screenshot is not uploaded: confirm that `advance_options.screenshot_on_failure = true` is enabled and `has_screenshot` is `true` in the failed result.
-If upload fails, `screenshot_upload_error` appears in the result fields or step details.
+- Screenshot is not uploaded: the Lightpanda engine currently does not generate screenshots.

 Normally, the node can pull `BROWSER` tasks, `datakit_dialtesting_worker_send_points_number{status="ok"}` keeps increasing, and `datakit_dialtesting_dataway_send_failed_number`, `datakit_dialtesting_worker_cached_points_number`, and `datakit_dialtesting_worker_dropped_points_number` do not keep increasing.